 Palmer was a professional entertainer by age 5, when his mother and aunt, both dancers, brought him on stage at the Lyric Theater.
 (His biological father was probably the pianist Walter “Fats” Pichon.)
 Palmer danced with his family on the black vaudeville circuit, sleeping in the luggage rack of their tour bus.
 When he was home, he tap-danced for tips on Bourbon Street and beat on a drum he made out of an orange crate and a cymbal fashioned from a lard can.

-The bridge Palmer built between New Orleans’ street rhythms and rock and roll is front and center in the Fats Domino song “I’m Walkin’.”
-The beat comes from his feet up, with a second line-style bass drum intro leading to a rap on the snare (as Palmer demonstrates in this video).
-Though New Orleans had shaped him, Palmer had to leave the city to live the life he wanted.
-Los Angeles promised higher wages, prestige, and, unlike the Jim Crow South, a chance to be with the woman he loved, who was white.
+The Crescent City roots of the rock and roll beat are easy to trace in the Fats Domino song “I’m Walkin’.”
+The rhythm comes up from Palmer’s feet, with a second line-style bass drum intro leading to a rap on the snare (as demonstrated in this video).
+Though New Orleans had shaped him, Palmer had to leave town to live the life he wanted: Los Angeles promised higher wages, prestige, and, unlike the Jim Crow South, a chance to be with the woman he loved, who was white.

-Not long after cutting “Lucille,” Palmer moved to California, where his sight-reading acumen and versatility made him a studio ace.
+In California, Palmer’s sight-reading acumen and versatility made him a studio ace.
 He drummed in Phil Spector’s wall of sound and Motown’s West Coast productions.
 After years of playing with everyone from Frank Sinatra to the Beach Boys to Dizzy Gillespie to Neil Young, he earned the unofficial title of “Most Recorded Drummer in History.”
 In 2000 he was in the first class of sidemen inducted into the Rock and Roll Hall of Fame.

 About North Claiborne Avenue